unicode-org/cldr/docs/ldml/tr35-keyboards.md

 >
 > Parents: _various_
 > Children: _none_
-> Occurence: optional, multiple
+> Occurrence: optional, multiple
 >
 > </small>

 _Attribute:_ `path` (required)

 > The value is contains a relative path to the included XML file.
 There is a standard set of directories to be searched that an application may provide.
-This set is always prepended with the directory in which the current file being read, is stored.
+This set is always prepended with the directory in which the current file being read is stored.

 If two identical elements <!-- , as described below, --> are defined, the later element will take precedence.